 Expert Ratings For Marathon Oil

-Within the last quarter, Marathon Oil (NYSE:MRO) has observed the following analyst ratings:
+Marathon Oil (NYSE:MRO) has observed the following analyst ratings within the last quarter:

 |Bullish